aakashba/aakashba.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi! my name is Aakash Bansal.
+I am an incoming tenure-track Assistant Professor at Division of Computer Science within Louisiana State University.
 I recently earned my PhD from the University of Notre dame advised by [Prof. Collin McMillan](https://sdf.org/~cmc/) in the Automatic Program Comprehension Lab (APCL).
 Before that, I earned my Masters in Computer Vision and Machine Learning at the University of Surrey with distinction.
 I work on developing Artificial Intelligence (AI) techniques with applications in Software Engineering (SE).

 My research interests are at the intersection of AI and SE.
 My long-term research objective is to bridge the gap between human program comprehension and automatic program comprehension.
 My short-term research focus is the advancement of neural networks specializing in modeling source code.
 Specifically, source code summarization, a well-defined task of taking source code and generating natural language descriptions, with applications in code documentation, education, and software maintainance to name a few.
 I am also interested in bio-inspired machine intelligence that drives my ongoing research.

-I am on the academic job market in 2024!
-I am looking for tenure-track Assistant Professorships.
+I am looking to hire self-motivated PhD students who are interested in research that helps improve the workflow and efficiency of software engineers and robustness of software.
+Please reach out through the email icon below.